RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/machine-learning/distributed-training-with-pytorch.md

 ### The Multi-GPU Solution
 When multiple smaller-VRAM GPUs are configured in a daisy-chain arrangement on a single motherboard or across a network (such as in a cluster), they can be utilized collectively within a single training pipeline.
 PyTorch provides built-in functionality for training models, accumulating gradients, and performing backpropagation across multiple GPU units.
 ### Purpose of This Tutorial
 While PyTorch offers multi-GPU capabilities, implementing these features effectively on specific hardware configurations presents significant challenges.
 This tutorial provides step-by-step guidance for configuring and optimizing distributed GPU training for deep learning applications in robotics.
-For guidance on data curation methodologies, please refer to our "Machine Learning" section within this wiki.
+For guidance on data curation methodologies, please refer to our [Machine Learning](/wiki/machine-learning/) section within this wiki.

 ## Introduction: